IISweetHeartII/bugshot/backend/docs/PPT_OUTLINE.md

 ```

 ### Speaker Notes
-"Hello, we are Team Bugshot.
-Today we will present our project, Bugshot - a real-time error monitoring system."
+"Good morning/afternoon everyone.
+We are Team Bugshot.
+I am [Name 1] and this is [Name 2].
+Today, we will present Bugshot - a real-time error monitoring system that we developed using object-oriented programming principles."

 ---